janaSunrise/maze-generation-algorithm/README.md

 ## 💬 Get in touch

-If you have various suggestions, questions or want to discuss things wit our community, Have a look at [Github discussions](https://github.com/janaSunrise/useful-python-snippets/discussions) or join our discord server!
+If you have various suggestions, questions or want to discuss things wit our community, Join our discord server!

 [![Discord](https://discordapp.com/api/guilds/695008516590534758/widget.png?style=shield)](https://discord.gg/cSC5ZZwYGQ)